TinfFoil/dit_ITloc_projecttemplate/FAQ.md

-# FAQ for SoftLoc 2020 Final Project and Evaluation
+# FAQ for IT Loc 2023 Final Project and Evaluation

-This FAQ contains all kind of questions regarding the evaluation process for the Software Localisation course.
+This FAQ contains all kind of questions regarding the evaluation process for the IT Localization 2023 course.
 If an aspect is missing or is not properly addressed here, do not hesitate to get in touch.

 I divide the FAQ in a number of topics.